 Cycling has long been a fan-favorite sport at the quadrennial Summer Olympics.
 But many may not be aware that there are also styles of cycling that compete outside of the primetime telecast that is shown.
 Mountain biking is one of these cycling sports that is raced at each Summer Olympics, typically in a close-by area of the host city’s region that has hills and mountains.
-With this in mind, is mountain biking alone actually sports in the Olympics?
+With this in mind, is mountain biking alone actually a sport in the Olympics?

 Mountain biking has been a category in the Summer Olympics since the Atlanta, Georgia games in 1996.
 The sport is known as mountain bike racing and is competitive inside of the category of cross-country racing that is played over a two-day period during the duration of each Summer Olympic Games.